TV Entertainment Centers

 Middlebourne, St. Johns5 min read

-Bold Black Board & Batten Accent Wall in Middlebourne — St. Johns, Florida — Middlebourne, St. Johns, FL
+Bold Black Board & Batten Accent Wall in Middlebourne, St. Johns, Florida in Middlebourne, St. Johns, FL

 The Project

-New construction homes in Middlebourne have great bones — open floor plans, soaring two-story entryways, modern iron-and-wood staircases.
-But that big blank wall flanking the staircase?
-It's the first thing you see when you walk through the front door, and in a brand-new build it tends to feel exactly like what it is: drywall waiting for a personality.
+New construction homes in Middlebourne get a lot right.
+Open floor plans.
+Two-story entryways.
+Those modern iron-and-wood staircases.
+But the big blank wall flanking the staircase is the first thing you see when you walk through the front door, and in a brand-new build it reads exactly like what it is: drywall waiting for something to happen to it.

-That's exactly what Devin and his family faced when they purchased their Middlebourne home in St. Johns, Florida.
-Devin is active military and was about to be stationed overseas, which meant the timeline wasn't flexible — the family was moving in around June 15th, and his wife had a housewarming party planned for the following Saturday, June 21st.
-Everything needed to be finished before the first guest rang the doorbell.
+That's what Devin and his family were looking at when they purchased their Middlebourne home in St. Johns, Florida.
+Devin is active military and was about to be stationed overseas, so the timeline had zero give.
+The family was moving in around June 15th.
+His wife had a housewarming party planned for the following Saturday, June 21st.
+Everything had to be finished before the first guest rang the doorbell.

 Before: TV Entertainment Centers by AVP Construction JAX in Middlebourne, St. Johns, FL